2023-01-08

 • In high-criticality software, which is all about safety, not only the requirements must be met, but also nothing must be left to chance.
 Thus, the cost of white-box testing is justified, and the goal is in fact to ensure that the component-under-test not only produces correct results, but also that while doing so, it interacts with its collaborators as expected.

 The prevalent mechanism by which the Software Industry achieves Collaboration Validation today is Mock Objects.
-As I explain elsewhere, (see michael.gr - On Mock Objects and Mocking) the use of mocks is generally ill-advised due to various reasons, but with respect to Collaboration Validation in specific, the problem with mocks is that their use is extremely laborious:
+As I argue elsewhere, (see michael.gr - If you are using mock objects you are doing it wrong) the use of mocks is generally ill-advised due to various reasons, but with respect to Collaboration Validation in specific, the problem with mocks is that their use is extremely laborious:

 • When we write a test for a certain component, it is counter-productive to have to stipulate in code exactly how we expect it to interact with its collaborators.

-• When we revise the implementation of a component in the course of refactoring or bug-fixing, the component may now legitimately start interacting with its collaborators in a different way; when this happens, it is counter-productive to have the tests fail, and to have to go fix them so that they stop expecting the old interactions and start expecting the new interactions.
+• When we revise the implementation of a component, the component may now legitimately start interacting with its collaborators in a different way; when this happens, it is counter-productive to have the tests fail, and to have to go fix them so that they stop expecting the old interactions and start expecting the new interactions.

 The original promise of automated software testing was to allow us to modify code without the fear of breaking it, but with the use of mocks the slightest modification to the code causes the tests to fail, so the code always looks broken, and the tests always require fixing.